 But this test is very inconsistent because there are too many variables associated with it like products applied on hair, a particular hair strand can not be of same porosity throughout its length.
 And also, all the hair on your head would not be same.

 I would rather suggest listen to your hair.
 How your hair responds to different products and routines.
 Think about these questions.
 How much damage your hair has gone through like do you color treat your hair or blow dry?
 How often do you comb your hair?
 How much your hair is exposed to sun or how often do you swim without the cap?
 Also other factors such as rubber bands, clips etc can also chip your cuticles.
 The more is your hair exposed to these things, more the chances that it would be more porous.
 Chemically treated and heat treated hair is always more porous than non-treated one.
 On the other hand low porosity hair looks shiny because cuticles lies flat on the surface and reflects light.
-Normal porosity hair is not as shiny as the low porosity hair and does not look oily after using oil and conditioners.

 Here is the routine you can follow based on your hair porosity.